Structured Content at HDIR

 - No. of content types: 73

 - No. of content editors: ~150

 As you can see, the Directorate’s total overview lists tens of thousands of content items, including mesh code, references, and medical codes.
-Summarizing these provides an inaccurate number, as many of these “items” are snippets and categorization standards for health info, and function as parts of other content items, as well as metadata tags.
+Summarizing these provides an inaccurate number.
+Many of these “items” are snippets and categorization standards for health info, and function as parts of other content items, as well as metadata tags.

 The first challenge in a project like this is the sheer amount of data.
 In addition to the tens of thousands of codes, references and other content items involved, the Directorate of Health also had to contend with over 10,000 pages.

-This is simply too great of a number, which the Directorate could not handle by traditional means.
-One of the risks was that clinical and legal content may become outdated—and while not necessarily being wrong, it was a problem that for instance a paper on the latest research in a field was omitted.
+This is simply too great a number, which the Directorate could not handle by traditional means.
+One of the risks was that clinical and legal content may become outdated.
+While not necessarily being wrong, it was a problem that for instance a paper on the latest research in a field was omitted.